 Expertise, monitoring and alerts

 The Institut Pasteur is actively involved in monitoring infectious diseases.
-It is home to 14 National Reference Centers (CNRs - page in french), in Paris and Lyon, supported by four associated CNR laboratories at the Institut Pasteur in French Guiana, and 8 World Health Organization Collaborating Centers (WHOCCs - page in french) in Paris.
+It is home to 14 National Reference Centers (CNRs - page in French), in Paris and Lyon, supported by four associated CNR laboratories at the Institut Pasteur in French Guiana, and six World Health Organization Collaborating Centers (WHOCCs - page in French) in Paris.
 These centers, which are effective observatories for communicable diseases and expert microbiology laboratories, gather epidemiological information concerning many infectious diseases, monitor the state of health of populations, advise health authorities and raise the alert in the event of infectious risks.

 In addition, a Mutualized Platform for Microbiology (P2M), featuring the most innovative technology (high-throughput sequencers, mass spectrometers, etc.), speeds up analysis of contaminated samples, produces incredibly accurate results, and supports public health authorities in decision-making.

 Our researchers are known throughout the world for their drive and innovation.
 We draw on their knowledge and the technologies available at the Institut Pasteur to help populations and health authorities.
 It is this far-reaching expertise that enables us to fulfill our public health mission and develop translational research.

 A specialized health center

 The Institut Pasteur Medical Center (209-211 rue de Vaugirard, 75015 Paris, France) is a health center specialized in infectious and tropical diseases, travel medicine and allergies.
 Its role is to prevent, diagnose and treat.

 In terms of prevention, the Medical Center healthcare experts and doctors provide travel vaccination and travel medicine services.
 The center vaccinates close to 50,000 people each year.